andymeneely/project-timber-wolf/rules/RULES.md

   RULES
 </div>

-_Your Last Heist_ is a cooperative, multi-stage heist game.
+_Your Last Heist_ is a cooperative heist game set in a campaign.
 You are a uniquely skilled individual in a career of high-risk, high-reward thievery.
 You work with other skilled criminals to quietly traverse buildings while dealing with obstacles like closing gates, guards, locks, sensors, and cameras.

 During each heist, you will collaborate using simultaneous gameplay.
 You will plan your heist, but you will also have to know when to abandon your plan.
 You use Ideas💡 to get the actions you need, but don't spend too many... you'll need those Ideas💡 to escape, too!

 You will start as an Amateur criminal with Amateur skills.
-But over time, and with good decisions along the way, you and your teammates will level up your characters and skills as you make your way through a set of story-driven campaigns.
+But over time, and with good decisions along the way, you and your teammates will level up your characters and skills as you make your way through a story-driven campaign.
 Each heist is highly replayable, with various outcomes.

 ## The Pieces